-Level 1 - instrument valuations are obtained from real-time quotes for transactions in active exchange markets involving identical assets.

-Level 2 - instrument valuations are obtained from readily available pricing sources for comparable instruments.

-Level 3 - instrument valuations are obtained without observable market values and require a high-level of judgment to determine the fair value.
+- Level 1 instrument valuations are obtained from real-time quotes for transactions in active exchange markets involving identical assets. - Level 2 instrument valuations are obtained from readily available pricing sources for comparable instruments. - Level 3 instrument valuations are obtained without observable market values and require a high-level of judgment to determine the fair value.

 Determining which category an asset or liability falls within the hierarchy requires significant judgment.
 The Company evaluates its hierarchy disclosures each reporting period.
-There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the years ended December 31, 2023, and 2022.
+There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the years ended December 31, 2024 and 2023.
 The following table presents the assets and liabilities recorded that are reported at fair value on the Company's consolidated balance sheets on a recurring basis.
-No values were recorded in Level 2 or Level 3 at December 31, 2023, and 2022.
+No values were recorded Level 3 as of December 31, 2024 and no values were recorded in Level 2 or Level 3 as of December 31, 2023.